ElectricGoal/ElectricGoal/README.md

 ### Hi there :raising_hand_man:
 - I'm Huynh Minh Tu.
-I'm learning informatics at HCMUS - University of Science 🏫
+I'm learning CS at HCMUS - University of Science 🏫
-- I'm interested in data engineering :hearts:
+- I'm interested in software and data engineering :hearts:
 - You can contact me via minhtu250802@gmail.com 📫

 <!--